 Though Klonopin is exceptionally effective in treating anxiety disorders, some people pay a terrible price for abusing it.
 One of the major withdrawal symptoms is suicidal thoughts.
 The FDA even added a warning label ‘increased suicidal thoughts’ as a side effect of Klonopin abuse in 2009.

-Common Klonopin withdrawal symptoms:
+Common Klonopin Withdrawal Symptoms

 - Fatigues